magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/asset-profiles.md

 ## Overview

-Since ThingsBoard 3.4.2, the Tenant administrator is able to configure common settings for multiple assets using Asset Profiles.
+Since IoT Hub 3.4.2, the Tenant administrator is able to configure common settings for multiple assets using Asset Profiles.
 Each Asset has one and only profile at a single point in time.
-Experienced ThingsBoard users can notice that the asset type has been deprecated in favor of the Asset Profile.
+Experienced IoT Hub users can notice that the asset type has been deprecated in favor of the Asset Profile.
 The update script will automatically create Asset Profiles based on unique Asset Types and assign them to the appropriate assets.

 Asset Profile allows you to select the [Rule Chain](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/overview/#rule-chain) and [Queue](/docs/{{docsPrefix}}user-guide/rule-engine-2-5/queues/) to be used by the [Rule Engine](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/overview) for processing of the asset data.